GustavoHdezM/Hospital_Environment_Platform/README.md

 In this project, we explore how architectural interventions could mitigate the spread of emerging respiratory pathogens using the example of SARS-CoV-2 during the first pandemic wave in 2020 in a prototypical emergency department (ED) setting.
 For more information, please refer to the paper draft.

+Should you have a question on the repository, send a line to mejia@uni-muenster.de

 ## Dependencies

 - The ED modeling platform was developed in Python 3.11